Raynauds disease and phenomenon are problems with the blood vessels. It causes blood flow problems to the fingers ears, nose, and lips.

-Raynauds Phenomenon (secondary Raynauds) is the more severe form.
-It occurs along with other medical conditions such as: SclerodermaLupusRheumatoid arthritisSjogren's syndromeCarpal tunnel syndrome
+Raynauds phenomenon (secondary Raynauds) is the more severe form.
+It occurs along with other medical conditions such as: SclerodermaSystemic lupus erythematosusRheumatoid arthritisSjogren's syndromeCarpal tunnel syndrome

 Blood vessels normally narrow in response to cold temperatures or emotional stress.
 Raynauds is an exaggerated response to these triggers.
 The narrow blood vessels make it difficult to get enough blood flow to certain areas of the body.
 Fingers are affected most often.